PacurariuIM/aws-bootcamp-cruddur-2023/journal/week6.md

 ```bash
 docker push $ECR_BACKEND_FLASK_URL:latest
 ```
-- inside `frontend-react-js/Dockerfile.prod` we create a new dockerfile for production:
+- moving on to the frontend part, inside `frontend-react-js/Dockerfile.prod` we create a new dockerfile for production:
 ```sh
 # Base Image ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 FROM node:16.18 AS build